-Reports of this wholesale death have been—largely for sake of attention-grabbing headlines—wildly exaggerated.
-Intranets are fundamentally changing all the time, and as such, one crucial word has been omitted from these headlines that bears correcting: “Traditional Intranets are Dead.”
+But reports of this wholesale death have been greatly exaggerated.
+Intranets are fundamentally changing all the time, and as such, one crucial word has been omitted from these headlines that bears correcting: “Traditional intranets are dead.
+Modern intranets are alive and well.”

 What’s Really Wrong with Your Intranet?